jianzhnie/robin-academic-blog/content/authors/admin/_index.md

 ---
 <!-- #  <center>About Me</center> -->

 Hi, My name is JianZheng Nie and I am currently an engineer of artificial intelligence at the [PCL AI Lab](https://www.pcl.ac.cn/).
 I earned my master degree from the Mathematics and Statistics, [XiDian University](https://www.xidian.edu.cn).
-My major is Statistics, i really love it because 他that gave me statistical thinking to see the world.
+My major is Statistics, i really love it because it gave me a statistical thinking to see the world.
 I work on machine learning, deep learning and data maining.
 I'm especially interested in understanding the generalization and memorization in machine and human learning, as well as implications in related areas like privacy.
 I’m a big fan of GitHub, I have developed and Maintained a few  open source projects, such as [AutoTimm](https://github.com/jianzhnie/AutoTimm), [AutoTabular](https://github.com/jianzhnie/AutoTabular), [nlptoolkit](https://github.com/jianzhnie/nlp-toolkit), [deepfold](https://github.com/jianzhnie/DeepFold) and [deep-rl-toolkit](https://github.com/jianzhnie/deep-rl-toolkit).
 I also like cooking, watching movie, solving puzzles, reading,… However, I am good at none of them.
 In this cas, I am a dabbler in life, too.

 ## <center>About this site</center>

 This site is created with [Hugo Academic](https://academic-demo.netlify.app/).
 It's a very good template to build personal blog site.
-The Markdown source files are hosted on Github.
-When you read the blog posts, you can navigate to the previous post by the left-arrow key or next post by right-arrow.
+The Markdown source files are hosted on [Github](https://github.com/jianzhnie/robin-academic-blog).
+Particularly, this site will mainly serve as a personal academic homepage and will not carry too much content.
+I have created another [blog site](https://jianzhnie.github.io/machine-learning-wiki/) which is mainly used to take notes and write technical blogs.

 ## <center>Some links</center>